Scotland in Lockdown project concludes

 - disabled people and those with long-term conditions

 - survivors of domestic abuse and sexual violence

-The study was conducted by a team of researchers from across the School and with 304 participants, was one of the largest completed studies of social effects of COVID-19 lockdown in Scotland.
+The study was conducted by a team of researchers from across the School, led by Professor Sarah Armstrong and Dr Lucy Pickering, and with 304 participants, was one of the largest completed studies of social effects of COVID-19 lockdown in Scotland.